yelbachir/multgam_pkg/README.md

 - a vector of return levels corresponding to the probability `prob` and the functional parameters `mu`, `sigma` and `xi`.

 #### 2.2.3.
 Examples:
+The following examples include:
+  1. the usage of `groupReg` on the Gaussian model for example,
+  2. the training a multiple generalized additive models on the supported distributions,
+  3. the definition of `dat` for the PP model (in pseudo-code).

 ```R

 library(multgam)